jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 several revisions (the biggest change happened in [xf86-input-wacom-0.10.11](http://sourceforge.net/projects/linuxwacom/files/xf86-input-wacom/), released Feb 16, 2011).
-Reasons for changing parameters in xsetwacom include UI improvements or improved maintainability of the code. **Note to developers: do not rely on xsetwacom's output or input.
-It may change at any time.**
+Reasons for changing parameters in xsetwacom include UI improvements or improved maintainability of the code.

 | Old Parameter Name                 | New Parameter Name                 |
 |------------------------------------|------------------------------------|